 The Uploader contains multiple application settings.
 These settings are shown in the image below.
 The first option if enabled will send the upload messages to the server for viewing within the web application.
 In addition, if an error occurs the user that is logged into the uploader will automatically receive an email notification.

 By default, unless the CAD or document application is already open, the Uploader will connect to the application in the background such that the program is not visible.
 Sometimes the CAD or document application will output PDFs that are missing data when the program is not visible.
-This a bug in the application and something that the Uploader cannot fix.
+This is a bug in the application and something that the Uploader cannot fix.
 Therefore, the fifth option allows you to force all programs that the Uploader connects to to be opened visibly during the upload.
+For SOLIDWORKS in particular it is highly advised to keep this setting enabled.

-The sixth option forces the uploader to check all properties when checking for changes to the drawing.
+The seventh option forces the uploader to check all properties when checking for changes to the drawing.
 This can slow down the processing of the files and isn’t needed unless a property setting has been changed since the last time the items were uploaded.
+The last option on this settings page will allow you to embed the custom properties from the source file into the PDF that is uploaded to Flatter Files.

 Flatter Files supports manual file uploads from within the Web App.
 You can use the manual upload option to perform three types of uploads.
 The first upload type is to upload PDF files as new items.
 The second upload type allows you to upload a PDF as a new revision and only applies to items that are not connected to a PDM system.
 The third upload type provides an interface for replacing any file contained within the item or adding a new file type to the item.
 Each upload type along with all of the options are discussed below.